 - Is full of mold and pests

-Fortunately, proper firewood storage is not hard.
-It simply requires taking basic precautions to protect the wood from moisture and invasive pests.
+Fortunately, proper firewood storage is easy.
+It simply requires basic precautions to protect the wood from moisture and invasive pests.

 Storage is also easier when firewood is dry and pest-free since you can store it outdoors or indoors.
 Kiln-dried firewood makes this type of storage possible.